A Generic Topological Criterion for Flat Bands in Two Dimensions: Abstract

 \section{Abstract}

-Mutually distorted layers of graphene give rise to a moir\'e pattern and a variety of non-trivial phenomena.
-We show that the continuum limit of this class of models is equivalent to a $(2+1)$-dimensional field theory of Dirac fermions coupled to two classical gauge fields.
-We further show that the existence of a flat band implies an effective dimensional reduction in the field theory, where the time dimension is ``removed.''
+We show that the continuum limit of moir\'e graphene is described by a $(2+1)$-dimensional field theory of Dirac fermions coupled to two classical vector fields: a periodic gauge and spin field.
+We further show that the existence of a flat band implies an effective dimensional reduction, where the time dimension is ``removed.''
 The resulting two-dimensional Euclidean theory contains the chiral anomaly.
-The associated Atiyah-Singer index theorem provides a self-consistency condition for the existence of flat bands.
-In particular, it reproduces a series of quantized magic angles known to exist in twisted bilayer graphene in the chiral limit where there is a particle-hole symmetry.
-We also use this criterion to prove that an external magnetic field splits this series into pairs of magnetic field-dependent magic angles associated with flat moir\'e-Landau bands.
-The topological criterion we derive provides a generic practical method for finding flat bands in a variety of material systems including but not limited to moir\'e bilayers.
+The associated Atiyah-Singer index theorem provides a self-consistency condition for flat bands.
+In the Abelian limit, where the spin field is disregarded, we reproduce a periodic series of quantized magic angles known to exist in twisted bilayer graphene in the chiral limit.
+However, the results are not exact.
+If the Abelian field has zero total flux, perfectly flat bands can not exist, because of the leakage of edge states into neighboring triangular patches with opposite field orientations.
+We demonstrate that the non-Abelian spin component can correct this and completely flatten the bands via an effective renormalization of the Abelian component into a configuration with a non-zero total flux.
+We present the \textit{Abelianization} of the theory where the Abelianized flat band can be mapped to that of the lowest Landau level.
+We show that the Abelianization corrects the values of the magic angles consistent with numerical results.
+We also use this criterion to prove that an external magnetic field splits the series into pairs of magnetic field-dependent magic angles associated with flat moir\'e-Landau bands.
+The topological criterion and the Abelianization procedure provide a generic practical method for finding flat bands in a variety of material systems including but not limited to moir\'e bilayers.

 Moir\'e phenomena in twisted bilayer graphene~\cite{GrapheneWithTwist,MacDonald,NonAbelianGauge,Origin,Exp2018unconventional,Exp2018correlated,GrapheneWithTwist2020,balents,ElectronicSpectrum,BandStructure} and other systems~\cite{EmEnSc,MoireGravity} have been an active topic of research in recent years.
 Of particular interest for the former are flat bands, where localized electrons exhibit a variety of strongly-correlated phases.
 In this Letter we draw a universal picture for the occurrence of the flat bands through emergent gauge fields and the anomaly.